You can tell Duck Dynasty’s Willie Robertson apart from his brothers because he is usually wearing an American-flag bandana on his bearded head.

 In 2012, Willie and Korie wrote The Duck Commander Family: How Faith, Family, and Ducks Built a Dynasty.
 It gives readers an in-depth look into the Robertson business and family life.

-He graduated with a bachelor's degree in health and human performance with an emphasis on business.
+He graduated with a bachelor’s degree in health and human performance from Harding University with an emphasis on business.
 He was the only one of his brothers — Alan, Jase and Jep — to get a business degree.

 Willie’s mother, Kay, told ABC that Willie always had a great business sense:

 He was about 10 or 11, junior high, they called us from school, he had to set up a concession stand, selling candies, and he absolutely shut down the school’s whole snack shop.

 5. He Made a Cameo in ‘God’s Not Dead’

 In the 2014 religious film, Willie makes a cameo along with Korie.
 They play themselves in a scene where a reporter ask them about their faith.